jvengosh/poker-harness/README.md

 # SCAI Poker Jam

 Welcome to Poker Jam!
-This competition is designed to simulate a simplified version of a poker game, allowing you to run multiple rounds of poker with our harness and other players and determine the winner based on their chip counts.
+This competition is designed to simulate a simplified version of a poker game, allowing you to come up with unique strategies, build your own custom algorithms, and play poker against other strategies!

 ## Getting Started